digital-asset/daml-finance/docs/source/packages/instrument-extensions.rst

     Check out the tutorial on
-    :doc:`How to use the Bond extension package <../tutorials/instrument-modeling/bond-extension>` for a description how to use the bond extension in practice.
+    :doc:`How to use the Bond extension package <../tutorials/instrument-modeling/bond-extension>` for a description of how to use the bond extension in practice.
 There is also the tutorial :doc:`How to implement a Contingent Claims-based instrument <../tutorials/instrument-modeling/contingent-claims-instrument>`, which describes how the claims are defined and how the lifecycle interface is implemented for bonds.